-A new job can be created one of two ways.
-The first way is by selecting the Choose all new settings option, which requires you to enter all new information.
-The second way is by selecting the Copy contents, recipients, and sender settings from existing job option, which automatically takes the settings from an existing job as the basis for the new job.
-Once you select the Copy contents, recipients, and sender setting from existing job option, click the drop-down menu and select the job you want to copy information from.
+A new job can be created one of two ways:

+- The first way is by selecting the All new job, with empty settings and the following job category option, which requires you to enter all new information.
+Once you've selected this option, click the drop-down menu and select the category you want this job to belong to.
+To define a new category for this job to belong to, click the Define New Category link. - The second way is by selecting the Copy settings (content, recipients, etc.) and job category from job option, which automatically takes the settings from an existing job as the basis for the new job.
+Once you select this option, click the dropdown menu and select the job you want to copy information from.